It’s important for financial advisers to consider self-care and their mental wellbeing in order to best serve their clients.

-In Stephen Covey’s book, ‘The 7 habits of highly effective people’ he shares an analogy:
+In Stephen Covey’s best-selling book, ‘The 7 habits of highly effective people’, he shares an analogy about sharpening the saw:

 Suppose you were to come across someone in the woods working feverishly to saw down a tree.